avdpunks/avdpunks.github.io/_posts/2022-02-05-IntuneConfigOptForAVD.markdown

 ---
 # Intune Configuration Profiles for AVD Optimization

-This document is designed to give you an overview of how to optimize your Azure Virtual Desktop virtual machines managed by Microsoft Endpoint Manager / Intune and based on the Windows 10/11 multi-session operating system.
+This article is designed to give you an overview of how to optimize your Azure Virtual Desktop virtual machines managed by Microsoft Endpoint Manager / Intune and based on the Windows 10/11 multi-session operating system.

 ## Table of contents
 1. [How to configure profiles](#How-to-configure-profiles)